 Meningococcal bacteria may cause infection in a part of the body -- the skin, gastrointestinal tract, or respiratory tract, for instance.
 For unknown reasons, the bacteria may then spread through the bloodstream to the nervous system.
 When it gets there, it causes meningococcal meningitis.
 Bacteria can also enter the nervous system directly after severe head trauma, surgery, or infection.

 Your risk for meningococcal meningitis increases if you are exposed to the bacterium that causes it.
 Your risk also increases if you've had a recent upper respiratory infection.
-Babies, children, and teens are at greatest risk.
+Babies, children, teens, and the elderly are at greatest risk.

 What Are the Symptoms of Meningococcal Meningitis?